RGraDev/virtual-pet/README.md

 ## A project designed to demonstrate and provide exposure to basic OOP concepts, including Prototypes, Methods and Constructors

 ###  As a starting point, a Pet() constructor is used to create an instance of a Pet object.
-There are a number of methods such as feed(), growUp(), and walk().
+There are a number of methods such as feed(), growUp(), and walk() which can be called on this object.
 These methods alter the values of various properties

 ### Overview of Files